Supporting young people in a great musical tradition

 As a result, more and more young people are able to gain both in musical and lifetime skills, and the Trust is confident that, with continued support, the contribution music makes to church and the wider community can be assured.

-All contributions, however small, are always welcome, whether on a one-off or on a regular basis.
+All donations, however small, whether on a one-off or on a regular basis, are always welcome.
 The Donation Form (see below) can easily be printed off and, whatever your contribution, the Trustees thank you, in anticipation, for your help in supporting such an important aspect of church and community life.

 The objectives of the All Saints’ Music Trust are as follows: